 Prospective sperm and eggs (spermatocytes and oocytes) go through most of the same steps, with one big difference that might explain why eggs are much more likely to have chromosome abnormalities.
-Sperm development starts at puberty, and once spermatocytes start the process, For a closer look at Pat Hunt and Terry Hassold's work, an animated guide to meiosis, and a map of human chromosome defects, visit Washington State Magazine Online at wsm.wsu.edu.

-they go right on through to being functional sperm.
+Sperm development starts at puberty, and once spermatocytes start the process, they go right on through to being functional sperm.
 Eggs start to develop when the future mother is an embryo.
 About 10 weeks into gestation, oocytes inside a female human fetus begin the long process of becoming eggs.
 Their chromosomes pair up and cross over.
 Then the oocytes arrest.
 They simply stop developing.
 Their chromosomes hold their positions, sometimes for decades, until hormones tell them to finish the dance and complete cell division.
 Every egg ovulated by a grown woman has been sitting in a state of suspended animation since the woman was an embryo about the size of an adult's thumb.